The Preclinical Therapeutics Core (PTC):

 - SARRP software allows user to image animal, contour the tumor/target and at risk organs, evaluate dose, and deliver the desired treatment

-- Low-dose imaging for longitudinal in vivo studies
+- Low-dose imaging for longitudinal in vivo studies, avoiding the potential radiotherapeutic effect on the animals and

 - Four Field of Views (FOVs) –18, 36, 72, and 86mm